 Housing is not provided.
 Please apply only if you will have local accommodations.
 Parking is not provided and public transportation is recommended.

 Selection of participants

 We select students based on their academic record, previous volunteer experience, seriousness of purpose, and ability to communicate effectively in writing and in interpersonal situations.

 SCIP is a highly competitive program, with limited spots available.
 Be sure to highlight your interests and achievements in the "About you" section of the application.

 Due to the high number of applications we receive, we are unfortunately unable to acknowledge every applicant.
-Only those selected for an interview will receive an email acknowledgement.
-Interviews will take place during the month of March, 2020.
+Only those selected for an interview will receive an email acknowledgment.
+Interviews will take place during the month of March 2020.